29thStPublishing/Dumpling2/DumplingDocs.md

 6. **downloadArticleAssets()** This method downloads assets for the article

 7. **deleteArticle()** This method deletes all assets for the article and the article from the database

+8. **downloadArticleAssets(delegate: AnyObject?)** This method downloads the assets for the given article.
+Send the delegate as nil

 ## Asset